 Bargaining Unit: Office and Clerical Employee Unit

-Under general supervision of the Supervisor of Resources, plans, organizes, directs, controls, and supervises special projects within the District’s Resources Division including engineering design and technical work, policy analysis, water projects operations, land acquisition, power, drainage, groundwater, and water conservation.
+Under general supervision of the Supervisor of Resources, plans, organizes, directs, controls, and supervises special projects within the District’s Resources Division including engineering design and technical work, policy analysis, water projects operations, land acquisition, power, drainage, groundwater, water conservation, and environmental compliance.

 EXAMPLES OF WORK PERFORMED: